mtougeron/vcluster-meetup-demo/README.md

 1. [Install Argo CD](https://argoproj.github.io/cd/) on the cluster
 1. Initialize cluster-api `clusterctl init --infrastructure vcluster`
 1. Create a namespace to run in `kubectl create ns vcluster`
-1. Fork this repo so you make modifications and test out the process
+1. Fork this repo so you can make modifications and test out the process
 1. Take the `argocd/applicationset.yaml` and modify to set any helm values as appropriate. e.g., set the `base_domain_name` and `ingress_class` if you want (I prefer to use some form of ingress over `vcluster connect`)
     - NOTE: If you don't use Contour for your ingress, you'll want to change from `HTTPProxy` to your ingress object of choice for the helm chart.
     - Be sure to update the `Chart.yaml` with a new version number with each change